 Convert followers to customers with these methods:

-• Limited-time offers exclusive to social followers
+• Limited-time offers for social audiences

-• Social-only discount codes that track campaign effectiveness
+• Exclusive discount codes to track campaigns

 • Direct message campaigns for high-value prospects